We Buy Fire Damage Houses Logo

 Often in a state of extreme tenseness, they carry out their emotionally very strenuous activities, in many cases finding that they do not manage to unwind after work.
 As a result, they might become prone to anger and nervousness.

-Since they find themselves under tremendous emotional tension and are often prevented from restful sleep owing to intruding nightmares, their partners are also subject to extreme emotional stress, which will often cause marriages and families to break.
+Since they experience tremendous emotional tension and often cannot achieve restful sleep due to intruding nightmares, they also subject their partners to extreme emotional stress, often causing marriages and families to break.
 And we also now understand that PTSD doesn’t just affect humans, it can also affect pets, like dogs and cats.

 How to Recognize If Your Dog Has PTSD After a House Fire